Skip to main content

 Create a template from chat

 Create a CoDraft template for a deviation investigation report.
-Include placeholders for deviation ID, product, batch, event date, event description, immediate actions, evidence reviewed, potential root causes, missing evidence, SME questions, CAPA link, and final review notes.
+Include fields for deviation ID, product, batch, event date, event description, immediate actions, evidence reviewed, potential root causes, missing evidence, SME questions, CAPA link, and final review notes.

 Then review: